ksnt/Dash_Translation_into_Japanese/README.md

 # Translation of Dash English tutorial into Japanese

 I am working on translation English Dash tutorial into Japanese one.
+Dash is a Python framework developed by Plotly.
 This repository will be aborted when marged into official documents.
 This repository is temporary.

 📢 Please see the link below if you want to see discussion on this repository!